-- The 8 parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and articles.
+- The eight parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and interjections.

-- Every word in English can be classified as one of these 8 parts of speech.
+- Most words in English can be classified as one of these eight parts of speech, although some, like determiners, are categorized separately in modern grammar.

 - The term part of speech refers to a word’s role in a sentence.